-(1.)
+^(1.)
 Some also suppose, as the original word would admit, that Epaphras and Tychicus were Deacons.
 See Col. 4: 12, and Col. 1: 7, and 4: 7; and Dr. Winter's Sermon on the Office of Deacon.
 Lond.
 1822. p.
 4, 5.

-(2.)
+^(2.)
 See the authorities from Scripture, the Fathers, and the Reformers, given at length in Voetius Polit.
 Eccl., tom.
 3: § 508, &c.
 See also the North British Review for Nov., 1847, p.
 160, and the whole article.

-(3.)
-See an article containing an account of all the existing institutions of December 2 in France Containing and Contain
+^(3.)
+See an article containing an account of all the existing institutions of Deaconesses in France, Germany, and England, and of a projected one in this country, in the Edinburgh Review for April, 1848.

 Deacons are considered a lower class of their various ministerial orders.
-But for this theory there is manifestly and avowedly no warrant whatever in the Scriptures. indeed, is admitted, and can be proved, by the primitive Fathers, by the leading authorities in the Romish Church, and by the most able and capable writers of the Episcopal Church, as, for instance, Lightfoot, Riddle, Bishop Croft, Hadrian, Sarava, Archbishop Wake, Archbishop Whateley, Dr. Hinds of Oxford, Mr. Palmer, Archbishop Potter, and Mr. Bingham.
+But for this theory there is manifestly and avowedly no warrant whatever in the Scriptures.
+This, indeed, is admitted, and can be proved, by the primitive Fathers, by the leading authorities in the Romish Church, and by the most able and capable writers of the Episcopal Church, as, for instance, Lightfoot, Riddle, Bishop Croft, Hadrian, Sarava, Archbishop Wake, Archbishop Whateley, Dr. Hinds of Oxford, Mr. Palmer, Archbishop Potter, and Mr. Bingham.
 (4.)

-There is, however, an opposite extreme of opinion and practice on this subject, by which this office is merged into that of the Ruling Elder, so as to admit of only one class of This is now the case in officers besides the Minister.
-Congregational Churches in which these officers are called Deacons, (5) and in many Presbyterian Churches where they are called Ruling Elders.
+There is, however, an opposite extreme of opinion and practice on this subject, by which this office is merged into that of the Ruling Elder, so as to admit of only one class of officers besides the Minister.
+This is now the case in Congregational Churches in which these officers are called Deacons, (5) and in many Presbyterian Churches where they are called Ruling Elders.
 This practice, however, as